 # HDFC Index Fund Sensex Plan-Direct-Growth

-Last year, I recommended two Nifty Next 50 Index Funds over the 2019 active funds.
+Last year, I recommended two Nifty Next 50 Index Funds.
 This year also, I am retaining the same funds for my recommendations in Mid Cap Funds.
-I have given the reasons for my I am not adopted the separate Mid Cap but adopting the Nifty Next 50 as my Mid Cap consideration as below.
+In my latest article Nifty Next 50 Vs Nifty Midcap 150 – Which is best?, I have given the reasons why Nifty Next 50 should be your better alternative than the Nifty Mid Cap.

-Nifty Next 50 is actually an essence of both large cap and mid cap.
-Because of this, it acts with the same volatility like mid cap.
-Hence, I am suggesting Nifty Next 50 as my mid cap fund than particular Mid Cap Active or Index Funds.
+Nifty Next 50 is actually an essence of both large-cap and mid-cap.
+Because of this, it acts with the same volatility as mid-cap.
+Hence, I am suggesting Nifty Next 50 as my mid-cap fund than particular Mid Cap Active or Index Funds.

 # ICICI Pru Nifty Next 50 Index Fund-Direct-Growth